Nissan Skyline GT-R: Production

-The Skyline GT-R 'N1' model (identified by the model code suffix "ZN"), was introduced on 19 July 1991, and designed for home-market N1 racing with a total of 245 units eventually produced (118 of these are 'N1', 64 are 'V·Spec N1', and 63 are 'V·Spec II N1' - see below explanation of 'V·Spec').
+The Skyline GT-R 'N1' model (identified by the model code suffix "ZN"), was introduced on 19 July 1991, and designed for home-market N1 racing with a total of 245 units eventually produced (118 of these are 'N1', 64 are 'V·Spec N1', and 63 are 'V·Spec II N1' – see below explanation of 'V·Spec').
 The most notable change was in the engine, which was upgraded to the R32-N1 specification.
 Building on the 'Nismo' car's specification, it was also lightened by the removal of the ABS, and rear wiper, but for 'N1' the air conditioning, sound system, and boot carpet were also deleted, and distinctive light-weight headlights were fitted.
 'N1' cars also had reinforcing for the brake master cylinder and additional brake cooling ducts under the car.
 All 'N1' cars were delivered with a thin layer of colour code 326 "Crystal White" paint.

 To celebrate the success of the GT-R in both Group N and Group A racing, Nissan introduced the Skyline GT-R V·Spec ("Victory SPECification") package on 3 February 1993.
 The V·Spec added Brembo brakes and a retuned ATTESA E-TS system.
-The V·Spec was available in both 'plain' and 'N1' variants, with all V·Spec cars using the lightweight aluminium bonnet and front bumpers from the 'Nismo'.
+The V·Spec was available in both 'plain' and 'N1' variants, with all V·spec cars using the lightweight aluminium bonnet and front bumpers from the 'Nismo'.
 The cars also replaced the standard 16-inch wheels with 17-inch BBS wheels with 225/45R17 tyres.

-Finally on 14 February 1994, the Skyline GT-R V·Spec II was introduced, with the only change being wider 245/45R17 tyres.
-The 'plain' V·Spec and V·Spec II had a curb weight of 1480 kg, weighing 50 kg more than the standard GT-R. Total production of the V·Spec and V·Spec II was 1,396 and 1,306 units respectively.
+Finally on 14 February 1994, the Skyline GT-R V·spec II was introduced, with the only change being wider 245/45R17 tyres.
+The 'plain' V·spec and V·spec II had a curb weight of 1480 kg, weighing 50 kg more than the standard GT-R. Total production of the V·spec and V·spec II was 1,396 and 1,306 units respectively.

 Production of the R32 Skyline GT-R ceased in November 1994 after a production run of 43,937 units.

 The most popular colours are KH2 "Gun Grey Metallic" (45% of cars), followed by 326 "Crystal White" (18%), 732 "Black Pearl Metallic" (13%), KL0 "Spark Silver Metallic" (12%).
 The rarest colour is BL0 "Greyish Blue Pearl" with only 141 units.

 In 1989, the Japanese Best Motoring television program conducted a test at the Nürburgring Nordschleife with a production version Nissan Skyline GT-R R32.
-Driven by Motoharu Kurosawa, the car completed a lap time of a 8:22.38 minutes around the semi-wet (damp) condition circuit, making it the fastest production vehicle around the track.
+Driven by Motoharu Kurosawa, the car completed a lap time of 8:22.38 minutes around the semi-wet (damp) condition circuit, making it the fastest production vehicle around the track.

-As of August 2014, the first R32 Skyline GT-Rs became eligible for US import under the NHTSA "25 year" rule, that allows vehicles that are 25 years old (to the month) or older to be imported.
-These vehicles, due to their age do not have to comply with federal emissions or with Federal motor vehicle safety standards.
+As of August 2014, the first R32 Skyline GT-Rs became eligible for US import under the NHTSA "25 year" rule that allows vehicles that are 25 years old (to the month) or older to be imported.
+Due to their age, these vehicles do not have to comply with federal emissions or with federal motor vehicle safety standards.